netgloo/benjamin_docs/getting-started.md

 ## Installation

-[Download Benjamin 1.0](https://github.com/netgloo/benjamin/archive/1.0.0.zip), extract it and rename the folder with the name of your project, e.g. `my-website`.
+[Download the latest version from GitHub](https://github.com/netgloo/benjamin/archive/master.zip), extract it and rename the folder with the name of your project, e.g. `my-website`.
 Then from inside the project's folder type:

 ``` bash
 $ composer install